-11.2 Factors Considered when Awarding Costs
+11.2 Factors Considered When Awarding Costs

 The general rule is that the court will order the unsuccessful party to pay the costs of the successful party.
 The court may award only part of a party's costs or make no order.
-In deciding who should be liable to pay costs the court must have regard to all of the circumstances including:
+In deciding who should be liable to pay costs, the court must have regard to all of the circumstances, including:

-- the conduct of the parties before and during the proceedings; - the manner in which a party has pursued a particular allegation; - a particular issue or the case;

-- whether a party has succeeded on a particular issue, even if that party did not success on the whole of the case; - whether it was reasonable for a party to pursue a particular issue or allegation; and - whether the claimant gave reasonable notice of intention to issue a claim.
+- the conduct of the parties before and during the proceedings; - the manner in which a party has pursued a particular allegation, a particular issue or the case; - whether a party has succeeded on particular issues, even if that party has not been successful in the whole of the proceedings; - whether it was reasonable for a party to pursue a particular issue or raise a particular allegation; and - whether the claimant gave reasonable notice of intention to issue a claim.